 GEOGRAPHIC COMBATANT COMMANDS

 FUNCTIONAL COMBATANT COMMANDS

 CENTCOM’S AREA OF RESPONSIBILITY

-covers 20 nations in the Middle East, Central and South Asia, and the strategic waterways that surround them.
+CENTCOM’s AOR (AREA-OF-RESPONSIBILITY) covers 21 nations in the Middle East, Central and South Asia, and the strategic waterways that surround them.
 Prior to the 2008 UCP, CENTCOM had seven African nations in its AOR.
 When AFRICOM was established, all but Egypt were transferred from CENTCOM to AFRICOM.
-Nations in the CENTCOM AOR share borders with nations in the AFRICOM, EUCOM and PACOM AORs.
+Nations in the CENTCOM AOR share borders with nations in the AFRICOM, EUCOM and INDO-PACOM AORs.

 Like all combatant commands, CENTCOM constitutes a headquarters element without any military units permanently assigned to it.
 CENTCOM operates with Component Commands - one for each of the U.S. armed services, along with a joint special operations component and a number of subordinate joint task forces.
 A list and short description of each Component Command is provided below:

 U.S. Army Central (ARCENT): ARCENT is headquartered at Shaw Air Force Base, South Carolina, and has a forward headquarters in Kuwait.
 Resident in the Middle East for more than 20 years, ARCENT is resourced, postured, and prepared to prevent conflict, preserve stability, shape the area to the benefit of the U.S., and successfully negotiate future contingencies.
 ARCENT, in addition to being CENTCOM’s U.S. Army component, also serves as the Coalition Forces Land Component Command.